TimNN/chaud/README.md

 - As when using `chaud-rustc`, you must enable the `unsafe-hot-reload` feature to actually enabled hot-reloading.

-- To ensure that everything is linked correcty, you must pass the `-Clink-dead-code -Zpre-link-args=<platform specific>` flags to `rustc` when it links your application.
+- To ensure that everything is linked correcty, you must pass additional flags to `rustc` when it links your application.
 This is often accomplished via the `RUSTFLAGS` environment variable.
-The `<platform specifci>` part is:
+The `<platform specific>` part is:

+  - On all platforms:
+    - `-Clink-dead-code`: Disable dead-code stripping.
-  - On macOS: `-Wl,-all_load`
+  - On macOS:
+    - `-Zpre-link-args=-Wl,-all_load`: Include all symbols from static libraries.
+      - Without this, hot-reloaded code would be unable to use any function from a dependency that wasn't already being used by the original code.
-  - On Linux: `-Wl,--whole-archive`
+  - On Linux:
+    - `-Zpre-link-args=-Wl,--whole-archive`: Include all symbols from static libraries.
+    - `-Clink-args=-Wl,--allow-multiple-definition`: Ignore duplicate symbols
+      from Rust's `compiler_builtins` and `libgcc`.
+    - `-Clink-args=-Wl,--export-dynamic`: Make all symbols in the executable available to hot-reloaded libraries.

 - If you are not using `nightly`, you must set `RUSTC_BOOTSTRAP=1` to use the `-Z` flag.